mmul-it/training/Demos/OpenShift-Understand-Authentication.md

 ...
 ```

-The password is base64 formatted, so to decode it you can use the base64 command:
+The password is base64 formatted, to decode it you can use the `base64` command:

 ```
 [root@ocp-bastion ~]# echo JDJhJDEwJC52bE03SU16VmNhWG4zREdFaUpQMi4zbi5tajZsbHV1QjFhMWN4R2h3eVYzbGtsMGZTMVg2 | base64 --decode